 Available Light

-With today’s digital cameras, it is relatively easy to work with the available light in almost any location.
+With today’s digital cameras, working with the available light in almost any location is relatively easy.

 Adding Light

-You can use a constant light source or flash to light the subject.
-Use spotlight effect as much as possible rather than floodlight where everything is lit equally.
+You can use a constant light source or flash to illuminate the subject.
+Try to use the spotlight effect as much as possible rather than a floodlight, which illuminates everything equally.

 Another trick of the trade is to place a colored gel over a light used on the background.
 This will simplify a junky background by making it all one color.
 The orange extension cords and red tools hanging on the wall in the background no longer vie for attention with your subject.
 At least two lights are needed, one on the subject and one on the background.
 The light on the subject should be brighter than the background light.